ciandt-d1/lenna/docs/index.rst

-.. tf_image_classification documentation master file, created by sphinx-quickstart on Thu Jun  7 13:29:55 2018.
+.. lenna documentation master file, created by sphinx-quickstart on Thu Jun  7 13:29:55 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ####################################################
-Welcome to tf_image_classification's documentation!
+Welcome to lenna's documentation!
 ####################################################

 .. toctree::